-- 7.9.
+- 6.9.
 This policy is designed to ensure that high quality public and private space is provided within new developments.
 It seeks to quantify and therefore reinforce and enhance the existing character of the parish's network of public and private spaces.
 The private space associated with existing properties are very generous.
 Certainly to apply the same standards would be disproportionate, however, the sizes of the gardens and other private spaces are designed to ensure that the character of larger plots is not undermined.
-There have been developments in and around the parish which have not provided sufficient garden space and public open spaces and have therefore looked incongruous within the local area as well as failing to offer a high quality of life for those that live in them. - 7.10.
-Typically houses within Outwoods are larger semi-detached and detached houses with large gardens set along wide streets with verges (Forest Road being the only example where the character is different).
-Therefore this character is sought to be retained and delivered in new developments.
-This accords with the principles of the Garden City as referenced within the NPPF. - 7.11.
+There have been developments in and around the parish which have not provided sufficient garden space and public open spaces and have therefore looked incongruous within the local area as well as failing to offer a high quality of life for those that live in them. - 6.10.
 Public open space should be, in the first instance, provided on site and if this is not possible within walking distance (400m) of the site.
-This ensures that new and existing residents can benefit from the development.
-It will not be considered acceptable for the commuted sum to be paid and spent outside of the parish. - 7.12.
+This ensures that new and existing residents can benefit from the development. - 6.11.
 The policy sets standards for garden space (either on individual plots or as a shared facility) as well as how these private spaces should be enclosed.
 Good design seeks to ensure that the 'urban block' is formed creating internal private garden space to the rear which is enclosed by other gardens.
 This approach should be encouraged and gardens which either back onto open space, roads or other fronts should be avoided wherever possible as set out in the policy.